 • That contract stipulates that Docmail can only act in accordance with instructions from Bidford Health Centre i.e. they can only print and mail letters in accordance with data provided by us.
 They are not able to do anything else with that data.

-• The contract also creates a legal requirement for Docmail to act in accordance with the seventh principle (click on link or see below) of the Data Protection Act.
+• The contract also creates a legal requirement for Docmail to act in accordance with the seventh principle (see below) of the Data Protection Act.

 • The partners of Bidford Health Centre have satisfied themselves that Docmail have provided sufficient guarantees in respect of the technical and organisational security measures governing the processing to be carried out.

 • The partners have taken, and will continue to take, reasonable steps to ensure that Docmail are compliant with these security measures.

 • No data will pass outside of the European Union

 Docmail has achieved a 100% rating in the Department of Health’s Information Governance Toolkit Assessment for 2016-2017 and we meet with the terms and conditions of the DH Information Governance Assurance Statement.
 This assessment is publicly available and can be viewed here